 Paragliding is one of the better experiences and one of the most exciting activities that you can try at Kullu.
 The place is a hot spot for adventure sports and this one is going to be one of the topmost experiences of your life.
 You get to fly like a bird atop the mighty Himalayas and enjoy a bird's eye view of the gorgeous valley.

 A blazing blue Brighu Lake sits snug between two high-altitude ridges towards the east of Rohtang Pass.
 One of the many glacial lakes in Kullu Valley, this lake makes for a perfect weekend trek and is also well- suited for families.
-The remarkable thing about this trek is that one can reach an impressive altitude of 14,000 feet and experience snow over the second day of trekking!
 To add to that, the camping grounds at Rola Kholi and Pandu Ropa offer dream-like views to wake up to.

 Bijli Mahadev Temple is the one temple in Kullu that you cannot miss.
 From a legend where lightning strikes, to a huge structure and surreal surroundings with some of the best views and sceneries of Kullu, the temple is enchanting in every bit.
-It is said that the Bijli Mahadev Temple houses a Shiva Linga which was broken into pieces by lightning, that was brought back together and bounded by a temple priest using butter.
-The word around is that this repeats itself every year.
 Visiting here is one of the topmost things to do in Kullu.

 The Pin Bhaba Pass trek combines the green of Kinnaur and the barren high altitude desert of the Spiti Valley.
 The trek starts from Kafnu situated in the Kinnaur Valley and passes through the lush green meadows and grazing fields on the banks of river Bhabha.
 As we cross over Bhabha and enter the picturesque Pin Valley, we witness the spectacular contrast in the mountains and a stark difference in the culture and tradition.